DFE-Digital/bat-design-history/app/posts/how-to/2024-01-17-how-to-write-markdown.md

 ### Ordered lists

 To create an ordered list, add line items with numbers followed by periods.
-The numbers don’t have to be in numerical order, but the list should start with the number one.
+The numbers do not have to be in numerical order, but the list should start with the number one.
 For example:

 ```
 1. First item